8bitcurser/scout/README.md

 * AlpineLinux (SO of the docker images)
 * Solid + Etherum testnet
 * VueJS
-* Infura for W3 integration
+* Infura for W3js integration
+* Solidity for smartcontracts.
+* Hardhat for Smartcontract testing.

 ## Dependencies (So far)